-In conclusion we have reduced checking \eqref{eq:ic reduction} to check the following:
+In conclusion we have reduced checking \eqref{eq:ic reduction} to checking the following:

-for any $\vec x,\vec y\in \conf_{N}^L$ with $x_1<x_{N}+L-1$.
-But this is precisely equation $(3.30)$ of \cite{borodin2008parallel} which appears in checking the determinantal formula for the transition probability of discrete parallel TASEP on $\mathbb{Z}$ satisfies the proper initial condition.
-We will not repeat the proof here but just point out that due to assumption $x_1<x_{N}+L-1$ we have $1-p\1_{x_0-x_1=1}=1$ so \eqref{eq:ic further reduction} is really identical to equation $(3.30)$ of \cite{borodin2008parallel}. \end{proof}
+for any $\vec x,\vec y\in \conf_{N}^{(L)}$ with $x_1<x_{N}+L-1$.
+But this is precisely equation $(3.30)$ of \cite{borodin2008parallel} which appears in checking that the determinantal formula for the transition probability of discrete parallel TASEP on $\mathbb{Z}$ satisfies the initial condition.
+We will not repeat the proof here but point out that due to the assumption $x_1<x_{N}+L-1$, we have $1-p\1_{x_0-x_1=1}=1$ so \eqref{eq:ic further reduction} is really identical to equation $(3.30)$ of \cite{borodin2008parallel}. \end{proof}